In this post we learn how to build 4 interesting VU meter circuits, using LEDs and using a moving coil meter.

 If you are not interested to have a 20 LED VU meter circuit rather satisfied with a 10 LED VU meter, then the following design using LM3915 can be very handy.

-The next VU meter will also show the music level but will indicate it through an ordinary moving coil voltmeter, as shown in the following diagram.
+The below given 3rd VU meter circuit will also show the music level but will indicate it through an ordinary moving coil voltmeter, as shown in the following diagram.

 The VU meter circuit indicated in the above diagram consists of a 2-stage voltage amplifier which operates a connected a level meter.
 The inpu music AC signal is first amplified, and then rectified, and finally the resulting DC potential equivalent to the music level is displayed on the connected voltmeter.

 The VU circuit using a voltmeter can be used with any amplifier, music system, audio mixer etc and must be connected from an early stage of the pre-amp.
 The current intake of the circuit in the absence of an input signal is around 2.8mA.
 The 12K preset can be used for adjusting the sensitivity of the circuit.

 The meter M can be any general purpose moving coil voltmeter.

 The following circuit shows the 4rth design.
 This 10 LED VU meter yet again uses the versatile LM3914 or LM3915 sequential LED driver for detecting and driving 10 sequential LEDs in dot mode or in bar graph mode which can be selected using the switch S1.

 The best feature of this VU meter is that, it can be used to indicate the music levels either by directly connecting the line output of the amplifier with the J1 socket, or it can be operated without any direct connection, meaning without using physical wires for the connection.